Skip to main content

 • ISI_PRIV_STATISTICS

-You can also use CLI commands to create such roles.
+You can also use CLI commands to create such roles:

-1. Login to the cluster using SSH.
+1. Log in to the cluster using SSH.

-2. Run the following commands.
+2. Run the following commands:

-3. To create a read-only role:
+• To create a read-only role:

-• isi auth roles create –name readonly_role –description “Read-only role for D42”
+isi auth roles create –name readonly_role –description “Read-only role for D42”

-• isi auth roles modify readonly_role –add-priv-ro=ISI_PRIV_LOGIN_PAPI
+isi auth roles modify readonly_role –add-priv-ro=ISI_PRIV_LOGIN_PAPI

-• isi auth users create readonly_user –enabled yes –password xxxxxx
+isi auth users create readonly_user –enabled yes –password xxxxxx

-6. Add user to the role:
+• To add a user to the role:

-• isi auth roles modify readonly_role –add-user=readonly_user
+isi auth roles modify readonly_role –add-user=readonly_user

-Creating the Role/User via Web UI
+Alternatively, you can create the Role/User via the web UI

-1. Login to the Cluster Web UI.
+1. Log in to the cluster web UI.

 2. Select Access Tab → Membership & Roles.